MatHeartGaming/G-Repo/README.md

 ======

 G-Repo is also able to detect the language used for a given repository by analyzing its **README.md** file.
-The language detector script that G-Repo uses is capable of classifying the repositories according to the language used to write the **README.md**.
+The language detector script that G-Repo uses is capable of classifying the repositories according to the language used within the **README.md**.

 ![](demos/language_detection_demo.gif)
 ======

 By default the script used by G-Repo uses a **nondeterministic** classification algorithm, this functionality is part of a design from the original Google project.
 If you want to force it to use a deterministic approach  make [`translation_type = 0`](https://github.com/anasmounsif/Language_Detection/blob/master/config.ini#L8).
-If the repository lacks a README file, it is empty, does not have enough text, or it only contains special characters then the repository will be classified as **unknown**, and the same applies in case some repository throws an exception during the parserization process, otherwise if everything goes fine it will be classified in **english**, **not-english** or **mixed**.
+If the repository lacks a README file, it is empty, does not have enough text, or it only contains special characters then the repository will be classified as **unknown**, and the same applies in case some repository throws an exception during the parserization process, otherwise if everything goes fine it will be classified as **english**, **not-english** or **mixed**.

 ## References